mamedras/OrangeHRM_TestNG_Cucumber_Selenium_Automation/README.md

 # Conclusion

-This project exemplifies the application of modern testing methodologies and tools to ensure the reliability and functionality of the OrangeHRM application.
-By automating QA processes, we aim to streamline testing efforts and enhance the overall quality of the application.
+This project automates testing for key OrangeHRM workflows, ensuring high reliability and a reduced manual testing effort.
+It demonstrates effective use of BDD and TDD methodologies, combined with detailed reporting and robust test automation.